tylerwince/tylerwince.github.io/_etch/anki-export-instructions.md

 ---
 layout: page
-title: Anki Export Instructions
+title: Exporting Your Anki Deck for Etch
 ---

-# Exporting Your Anki Deck for Etch

 To import your Anki flashcards into Etch Flashcards, you'll need to export your deck in a specific format.
 Follow these steps to ensure a smooth transition: